MohamedElatroush/Cooperative-scheduler-for-embedded-systems/Unit Tests/Test 2/test2.md

 # Test 2: Scheduling of 3 Tasks

 Task A has the highest priority then B then C. A reruns itself giving sleeping time of 6, B reruns itself giving sleeping time of 4 and C reruns itself giving sleeping time of 2.
-The expected output is the execution of A->B->C then the readyQueue will be empty for 2 ticks then it will start executing C->B->A->C and so on.
+The expected output is the execution of A->B->C then the readyQueue will be empty for 1 tick then it will start executing C->B->A->C and so on.

 ## Tasks Definition:
 void TaskA(){  <br>